 The best the PM can do is to help you stay at the top of the game by integrating necessary tools to blend an outsourcing model into internal business processes.

 Risks related to offshore outsourcing are numerous.
 These are weak communication channels, discrepancies between internal processes on the client and outsourcing provider sides, lack of business domain knowledge, cultural differences, and many others.
 Aware of the risks, PMs and executives implement techniques to mitigate them altogether.
-Such techniques include but are not limited to constant communication, processes alignment through the entire development cycle, well-documented requirements, proper tools usage, etc. The combination of efficient day-to-day risk analysis and appropriate risk management techniques are critical to successful outsourcing partnership.
+Such techniques include constant communication, processes alignment through the entire development cycle, well-documented requirements, proper tools usage, etc. The combination of efficient day-to-day risk analysis and appropriate risk management techniques are critical to successful outsourcing partnership.

 Outsourcing benefits are hardly overrated.
 Yet successful partnership takes place only if the client understands challenges offshore outsourcing triggers, while the service provider is competent enough to implement the solution and experienced enough to manage smooth workflow.